Home

 3. NEURAL

-Neural control centres provide sensory feedback from both systems and are responsible for the timing of muscles that support the spine.
+Neural control centres provide sensory feedback from both systems and are responsible for the timing of core muscles that support the spine.
 When you go to open a heavy door, a coordinated, well timed sequence of muscular contractions occur in your back to provide your spine with the stability you need to open the door.

 If you damage your back through a lifting injury or car accident, your ligamentous support system is damaged, therefore you need to use your active muscular support system (core muscles) to stabilize your spine.
 That involves not only strengthening but also coordinating and re-educating the surrounding musculature.
 The muscles' ability to contract and maintain stability depends on the speed and accuracy with which the information from joints and stretched ligaments is relayed.
 The important aspects of neural system development are therefore accuracy of movement, and speed of the reacting muscular contractions.